tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 ## Phase 2: Device Preparation

+> **🖥️ WHERE: Separate Trusted Machine (Recommended)**
+>
-Please note that it's highly recommended to complete this step on a clean machine separate from your TezBake baking machine.
-This ensures the highest level of security.
+> It's highly recommended to complete this step on a clean machine separate from your TezBake baking machine for maximum security.
+If that's not an option, your baking machine is acceptable.

-When considering whether to use your baking machine (with TezBake on it) itself or a separate machine to setup your TezSign gadget, consider which machine is less likely to be compromised.
-A newly setup Linux machine is preferred.
-If that's not an option, use the machine that has the lowest risk profile.
-For example, your baking machine with just tezbake on it is often a better option than your daily driver machine because it doesn't browse the internet or download any applications.
+>
+> **Why separate?** A machine that doesn't browse the internet or download applications has a lower risk of compromise.
+Your baking machine with only TezBake installed is often safer than a daily driver machine.

-When using a separate setup machine, download the companion app to complete the setup, available here: [TezSign Releases](https://github.com/tez-capital/tezsign/releases) *(the companion app filename starts with `tezsign-host-`)*
+When using a **separate setup machine**, download the companion app: [TezSign Releases](https://github.com/tez-capital/tezsign/releases) *(filename starts with `tezsign-host-`)*

-When using TezBake itself to setup your TezSign gadget, you'll be using `tezbake tezsign *` commands directly on your baking machine and downloading the companion app is not necessary (i.e., the companion app is already a part of TezBake, just like TezPay and TezPeak).
+When using **TezBake itself** to setup your TezSign gadget, use `tezbake tezsign *` commands directly—the companion app is already included (no separate download needed).

-Command examples are provided for using the companion app and TezBake.
+Command examples are provided for both the companion app and TezBake.

 ### 1. Initialize device